SizunJiangLab/OME-TIFF_Generator/README.md

 ![data](README_img/data.png)

 The pixel size of the instrument is 0.38μm x 0.38μm.
-And I want to name the output file as `example.ome.tiff` and output into `Users/huayingqiu/JiangLab/img`.
+And I want to name the output file as `example.ome.tiff` and output into `Users/huayingqiu/JiangLab/img` as a 16 bit image.
 To do all these, I would run the following

-`python generate_ome_tiff.py data 0.38 0.38 -oimg/example`
+`python generate_ome_tiff.py data 0.38 0.38 16 -oimg/example`

 Then, voila, the pyramidal OME-TIFF is created.
 This OME-TIFF will be directly compatible with most readers, including the open-source Qupath.